 This might be confusing, since HFCS is high FODMAP.
 It all relates to the serving size, which is small.
 Always pay attention to portions.

 The takeaway is that you can dollop a bit of ketchup on your burgers, dogs and French fries.
 Enjoy!
 Speaking of French Fries check out our Best Oven-Baked Fries; we think they are even better than fried!

 On a phone call to Unilever customer service on June 5, 2018, however, a customer service representative told me that she had done research herself on an internal system and that the product does contain natural flavors derived from garlic and/or onion.
-She could not, however, confirm that in an email.
+After pressing, we did receive an email. here it is:

 The fact is that we have done just fine with Hellman’s in terms of digestibility, but you have to make your own assessment.
 Cains mayonnaise is one U.S. brand that lists all of its ingredients and does not contain onion and/or garlic; its flavor is very different from Hellman’s.
 Use your own judgment.

 Monash sets the serving size for mayonnaise at 2 tablespoons (40 g) for both regular and low fat mayonnaise.